Failure to ID in Texas

 Do I have to identify myself to the police in Texas?

-What constitutes the offense of Failure to Identify or Failure to ID in Texas?
+What is Failure to Identify or Failure to ID in Texas?

 What can happen if you lie about who you are?